Major changes and new features in NDB Cluster 7.5 which are likely to be of interest are shown in the following list:

 Read from any fragment replica; specify number of hashmap partition fragments.
 Previously, all reads were directed towards the primary fragment replica except for simple reads.
 (A simple read is a read that locks the row while reading it.)
-Beginning with NDB 7.5.2, it is possible to enable reads from any replica.
+Beginning with NDB 7.5.2, it is possible to enable reads from any fragment replica.
 This is disabled by default but can be enabled for a given SQL node using the

 ndb_read_backupsystem variable added in this release.